Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Contraction rate for two typical inverse problems

-with $p = 0$, $q = 2+4\alpha$. \end{theorem}
+with $q = 2+4\alpha$. \end{theorem}

-It is observed that for the ``PDE-constrained regression'' problem of recovering $u_{q_{0}}(T)$ in ``prediction'' loss, the convergence rate found in \eqref{FracGeneralerror} will be demonstrated to be minimax optimal (up to a logarithmic factor), as evidenced by Theorem \ref{Fracminmax} given below.
-The convergence rate for recovering $q_{0}$ in $L^2$ norm as presented in \eqref{Fracerror} will similarly be proven minimax optimal (up to a logarithmic factor) in Theorem \ref{Fracminmax}.
-For a smooth truth $q_0$, the rates obtained in \eqref{FracGeneralerror} and \eqref{Fracerror} both approach the optimal rate $N^{-1/2}$ of finite-dimensional models as we let $\alpha \rightarrow +\infty$. \begin{theorem} For $M_0>1$, $\alpha \in \mathbb{N}$, $q\in\mathcal{F}_{\alpha,M_0}$, consider the solution $u_q(t)$ of the problem \eqref{Fractional}.
-Then there exist fixed $T_0>0$ and a finite constant $C>0$ such that for $N$ large enough, the terminal time $T\geq T_0$ and any $\eta_1,\eta_2>0$,
+For the ``PDE-constrained regression'' problem of recovering $u_{q_{0}}(T)$ in ``prediction'' loss, the convergence rate found in \cref{FracGeneralerror} will be demonstrated to be minimax optimal (up to a logarithmic factor), as evidenced by \cref{Fracminmax} given below.
+The convergence rate for recovering $q_{0}$ in $L^2$ norm as presented in \cref{Fracerror} will similarly be proven minimax optimal (up to a logarithmic factor) in \cref{Fracminmax}.
+For a smooth truth $q_0$, the rates obtained in \cref{FracGeneralerror} and \cref{Fracerror} both approach the optimal rate $N^{-1/2}$ of finite-dimensional models as $\alpha \rightarrow +\infty$. \begin{theorem} For $M_0>1$, $\alpha \in \mathbb{N}$, $q\in\mathcal{F}_{\alpha,M_0}$, consider the solution $u_q(t)$ of the problem \cref{Fractional}.
+Then there exist fixed $T_0>0$ and a finite constant $C>0$ such that for $N$ large enough, the terminal time $T\geq T_0$, variational posterior $\hat{Q}$ defined in \cref{mainthmFrac} and any $\eta_1,\eta_2>0$,